Technology-Notes/nvidia-docker-wiki/About-version-2.0.md

 We now recommend our users to transition to nvidia-docker 2.0.
-Version 1.0 is now deprecated.\
+Version 1.0 is now being deprecated.\
 In order to ease the transition, a set of scripts is provided for [backward compatibility](https://github.com/NVIDIA/nvidia-docker/wiki/Advanced-topics#backward-compatibility).

 ## Differences with 1.0